Thought provoking questions that

 certainly errors in the details of the theory.
 There are also gaps in

 knowledge.
-In fact, all theories in science are neither absolutely true nor
+In fact, all scientific theories are neither absolutely true nor

 are they in their completed form.
 But they feel that the errors are